 - Cultivate the formation of their own personal genre (style).

-*Please note that weekends are not contiguous, there are intermediate days to allow preparation.
+Sessions: The workshop is intensive.
+The sessions take place in a total of four days, two weekends.
+Please note that weekends are not contiguous, there are intermediate days to allow preparation.
 Each day will include five-hour sessions, with breaks in between.

 What else is required for participation in the workshop?